kibook/s1kd-tools/tools/s1kd-fmgen/README.md

   - 5
     The stylesheet specified for a type of front matter was invalid.

+  - 6
+    The transformation of a front matter data module failed.

+  - 7
+    The publication module could not be read.

 # EXAMPLE

 Generate the content for a title page front matter data module and